Effective Date: August 8, 2016

 1.3 Using the Site to Post False or Misleading Content

 All profiles, jobs, proposals, and other content posted to the Site must be truthful and not misleading.
-Here are examples of uses that are prohibited:
+Here are examples of prohibited uses:

 - Misrepresenting a Freelancer’s experience, skills, or information;